DeborahVolpe/Integration-of-Simulated-Quantum-Annealing-in-Parallel-Tempering-and-Population-Annealing/README.md

-# Simulated Quantum Annealing and hybrid algortithm
+# Integration of Simulated Quantum Annealing in Parallel Tempering and Population Annealing for Heterogenous-Profile QUBO Exploration

+D. Volpe, G. A. Cirillo, M. Zamboni and G. Turvani, "Integration of Simulated Quantum Annealing in Parallel Tempering and Population Annealing for Heterogenous-Profile QUBO Exploration," in IEEE Access, 2023 March x, doi: 10.1109/ACCESS.2023.3260765